EncryptEx/LauzHack23/README.md

 \*Uploads the log file\*

-IN: ` Did the user 'jonny' remove any prrogram in his computer?`
+IN: ` Did the user 'jonny' remove any program in his computer?`

 OUT: ` Yes!
 The user jonny deleted the 'google-chrome-stable' on Nov 27 at 23:57:23`